airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 Similarly, benchmarks can also have a ``teardown`` function that is run after the benchmark.
 This is useful if, for example, you need to clean up any changes made to the filesystem.

-Generally, however, it is not required: each benchmark runs in its own process, so any tearing down of in-memory state happens automatically.
+Note that although different benchmarks run in separate processes, for a given benchmark repeated measurement (cf. ``repeat`` attribute) and profiling occur within the same process.
+For these cases, the setup and teardown routines are run multiple times in the same process.

 If ``setup`` raises a ``NotImplementedError``, the benchmark is marked as skipped.

-Since each benchmark is run in its own process, the ``setup`` method is run for each benchmark that it is associated with.
-If the ``setup`` is especially expensive, the ``setup_cache`` method may be used instead, which only performs the setup calculation once and then caches the result to disk.  ``setup_cache`` can persist the data for the benchmarks it applies to in two ways:
+The ``setup`` method is run multiple times, for each benchmark and for each repeat.
+If the ``setup`` is especially expensive, the ``setup_cache`` method may be used instead, which only performs the setup calculation once and then caches the result to disk.
+It is run only once also for repeated benchmarks and profiling, unlike ``setup``.  ``setup_cache`` can persist the data for the benchmarks it applies to in two ways:

    - Returning a data structure, which ``asv`` pickles to disk, and then loads and passes it as the first argument to each benchmark.